gustavobf/vehicle-management-api/README.md

-# CRUD App using Spring Boot
+# Vehicle Management API using Spring Boot

-A simple CRUD (Create, Read, Update, Delete) application built with Spring Boot, demonstrating basic RESTful API operations.
+A simple CRUD (Create, Read, Update, Delete) application built with Spring Boot, demonstrating basic RESTful API operations for managing vehicles, brands, and models.

 ## Introduction

 This project is a basic CRUD application developed using Spring Boot.
-It provides RESTful API endpoints for managing entities, demonstrating how to perform standard CRUD operations within a Spring Boot application.
+It provides RESTful API endpoints for managing vehicle-related entities, demonstrating how to perform standard CRUD operations within a Spring Boot application.

 ## Features